Galapagos: Preserving Nature's Wonders™

 - Volunteer to restore the habitat of native Galapagos wildlife

 - Live in a world where animals have no fear of humans

-- Snorkel with sea lions and multi-colored exotic fish
+- Snorkel with sea lions, turtles and blue-footed boobies nearby

-- Straddle the northern and southern hemispheres at the actual Equator line
+- Straddle the northern & southern hemispheres at the actual Equator line

 - Wander the cobblestone streets of colonial Quito